arackcheev/master/xbridge.md

 # XBRIDGE.CONF

--Under the [Main] heading, only use .conf’s and wallets vetted by the Dev team
+*Under the [Main] heading, only use .conf’s and wallets vetted by the Dev team

--Some wallets have been tested and traded through the testnet community, others are still work in progress
+*Some wallets have been tested and traded through the testnet community, others are still work in progress

--This master xbridge.conf will be updated as coins are added/vetted by the Dev team
+*This master xbridge.conf will be updated as coins are added/vetted by the Dev team

--Highlighted green sections need to be changed to match your individual wallet’s RPC configuration
+*Highlighted green sections need to be changed to match your individual wallet’s RPC configuration

 ```
 [Main]